 To develop ECU's upcoming Gender-based Violence Prevention and Response Plan, extensive consultation was undertaken across the organisation, including an email to all students and staff, and specific presentations to and requests for feedback from the Equity and Diversity Committee; Disability Access and Inclusion Sub-Committee; Pride@ECU Sub-Committee; Vice-Chancellor's Student Advisory Forum; the ECU Guild; and Our Watch.
 ECU has received around 90 specific items of feedback, which have been invaluable at ensuring the Plan meets the needs of our communities and the University as a whole.
-The draft Workplace Adjustments Policy was also presented to the Disability Access and Inclusion Sub-Committee for feedback, in a special session of the committee.
+The draft Workplace Adjustments Policy was also presented to the Disability Access and Inclusion Sub-Committee.